ljsinclair/featurebase-docs/docs/community/com-query/com-query-home.md

 ## FeatureBase Query editor

-Use the Query editor to run single-line PQL and SQL queries against your database indexes.
+Use the Query editor to run PQL and SQL queries against your database indexes.

 You can view a list of:

 * available indexes
 * queries you've run
 * execution errors

+{: .important}
+The query editor does not support multi-line statements even when separated by semicolon or blank lines.

 ## FeatureBase Query builder